Be part of an exciting, dynamic and diverse student body

 You can practise an unlimited number of times.
 The practice session has several questions available and you can do as many practice sessions as you need to feel comfortable with the video interviewing.
+You may also take advantage of Kira prep, a free online resource for you to practise responding to general timed questions.
 You do not need to complete everything in one go.
 You can create an account and come back later.

 No, the practice questions are available for you to prepare, learn and improve.
 You can replay them and see how you performed and/or check if the sound and image are satisfactory.

 You will need an internet connection, a camera and a microphone.
 You can test your devices before starting the exercise.
 If you wish to use your phone, you can download the Kira interviews for your iOS or Android device.
 It works with iOS 7+, and Android 4.0+.
 If you are searching on an iPad, please check under iPhone Only apps.

 If you experience technological issues with the video (practice questions, device set up, etc.), please check the following technical support webpage https://www.kiratalent.com/support/.
 You can either e-mail, phone or chat with the Kira technicians.